Western Turkic Khaganate: Tonyukuk inscription

 Tonyukuk inscription, main side, 42–43:

 Killed there.
 We took to prison about fifty persons.
-That night we sent (messengers) to every nation.
-Having heard these words, beks and people of Ten Arrows all came and subdued.
-When I was settling down and gathering the coming beks and people a few people ran away.
+That night, we sent (messengers) to every nation.
+Having heard these words, the Beks and people of Ten Arrows all came and subdued.
+When I was settling down and gathering the coming beks and people, a few people ran away.
 I led to campaign the army of Ten Arrows people.